 Serve Immediately: Serve the Peruvian food ceviche immediately, accompanied by slices of cooked sweet potato, choclo, and cancha.

-Tips for easy ceviche recipe
+Tips for an easy ceviche recipe

 Each region in Peru has its interpretation of ceviche, which adapts ingredients to local resources and specific tastes.
 Here are some of the most popular varieties: